senivan/Discrete-math-project2/README.md

     - Decryption: ![image](imgs/ECC_dec_memory.png)
     - Key generation: 16.384 bfytes
 - ### RSA algorithm
+    Here we useRSA to generate key pairs and then encrypt the message using the public key.
+The message is then decrypted using the private key.
+It's faster than ECC+AES-128 but less secure.
+    It's one of the most used algorithms in the world.
+It relies on the difficulty of factoring large numbers.
+However, with the advent of quantum computers, it's security is in question, because of Shor's algorithm.
     Average time used:
     - Encryption: ![image](imgs/RSA_enc_time.png)
     - Decryption: ![image](imgs/RSA_dec_time.png)